diamondburned/cchat/README.md

 can do IO.
 Frontends must NOT rely on individual backend caches and should always assume that they will block.

+Methods that do not return an error must NOT do any IO to prevent blocking the main thread.
+Methods that do return an error may do IO, but they should be documented per method. `ID()` and `Name()` must never do any IO.

 **Note:** IO in most cases usually refer to networking, but they should files and anything that could block, such as mutexes or semaphores.